articles with #design strategy

 superconductor

-Within some companies the design, be it for products, communication or service seems to be conceived and executed by one single person: all just fit together perfectly.
-But we know that many design activities take place to create this perfect picture.
-Brands who have understood that a well-orchestrated and holistic experience across all touchpoints solidifies their identity are creating the basis for customer loyalty, and are a leading example to all other companies.
-Like with an orchestra playing out of tune, customers will turn away from companies, who are not able to harmonize the ‘interplay’ of their organizational parts to create a collective showing.
+In some companies, the design, be it for products, communication, or services, seems to be conceived and executed by a single person: everything just fits together perfectly.
+But we know that many design activities go into creating this perfect picture.
+Brands that have understood that a well-orchestrated, holistic experience across all touchpoints solidifies their identity are creating the basis for customer loyalty and are a leading example to all other companies.
+Like an orchestra playing out of tune, customers will turn away from companies that cannot harmonize the ‘interplay’ of their organizational parts to create a collective performance.
 Remember the story of the kitchen nightmare? more…